losizm/little-security/README.md

 ### Granting Any or All Permissions

-`SecurityContext.forAny(Permission*)` is used to ensure that at least one of the supplied permissions is granted before an operation is applied.
+`SecurityContext.any(Permission*)` is used to ensure that at least one of the supplied permissions is granted before an operation is applied.

-`SecurityContext.forAll(Permission*)` is used to ensure that all supplied permissions are granted before an operation is applied.
+`SecurityContext.all(Permission*)` is used to ensure that all supplied permissions are granted before an operation is applied.

 ```scala
 import little.security.{ Permission, SecurityContext, UserSecurity }